 To qualify, you’ll need six months of reserves to buffer against vacancies.
 You’ll have to pay 25% in down payments for single-family properties and 30% for properties with up to four units.
 If you’ve been late on mortgage payments in the past 12 months, you’ll be disqualified.
-Likewise, you’ll be disqualified for any bankruptcies or foreclosures within the past seven years.
+You’ll also be disqualified for any bankruptcies or foreclosures within the past seven years.

-To finance the seventh to tenth home under this program, you’ll need a credit score of 720 or higher.
+To finance the seventh to tenth home under this program, you’ll need a 720 or higher credit score.

 More than ten homes